 Q: Hearing this, we could extend the SG and approve the PAR in May without loosing any time, right?

 A: No, unfortunately it does not work that way.
+The PAR is approved by the 802 LMSC at plenary sessions only.

 C: Lots of people left the meeting yesterday, so perhaps it’s not fair to change the UHR SG plan at this stage.

-Chair: Yes, but I think a change to the plan may be required.
+Chair: Yes, but I think the members should be aware of the current schedule, given the proposed plan.

 C: Could other EC teleconferences be used to help the process?

 Chair: Yes, they can help.
-However, a new PAR must be approved at an EC plenary and it must be placed on the EC agenda 30 days before.
+However, a new PAR must be approved at an EC plenary session and it must be placed on the EC agenda 30 days before.
 There is no shortcut through the use of EC teleconferences.
 A PAR must be reviewed by the other IEEE 802 working groups.

 AIML TIG (slide #76)